endel/flashdevelop.vim/README.md

 TODO
 ---

-The first goal of flashdevelop.vim is to implement the [FlashDevelop generation features](http://www.flashdevelop.org/wikidocs/index.php?title=Features:Generation).
-And provide easy to compile
+The first goal of flashdevelop.vim is to implement the [FlashDevelop generation features](http://www.flashdevelop.org/wikidocs/index.php?title=Features:Generation)

 License